Maxi Jazz: Other

+Motor sports

 Jazz founded Maxi Jazz Racing in 2000 when he asked Rae Claydon to enter him in the Ford Fiesta Championship for the 2000 season, but was only able to race occasionally due to his musical obligations.

-On 9 December 2001, Jazz was involved in a serious car accident, causing several of Faithless's UK tour dates to be postponed.
-In 2005, he raced a Ginetta, and in 2006 and 2007 a Porsche 997 GT3 Cup in the Porsche Carrera Cup GB.
+On 9 December 2001, Jazz was involved in a serious car crash causing several of Faithless's UK tour dates to be postponed.
+In 2005, he raced a Ginetta G20 in the Ginetta GT5 Challenge, and in 2006 and 2007 he raced in the Porsche Carrera Cup GB in a Porsche 997 GT3 Cup.